What is rifampicin?

 - Anticonvulsants (phenytoin)

-- Non-hormonal contraceptive methods may be necessary in women of child bearing age when taking rifampicin, due to its effects on oral contraceptives.
+- Non-hormonal contraceptive methods may be necessary for women of childbearing age when taking rifampicin, due to its effects on oral contraceptives, injected contraceptives, and implanted contraceptives.

-- If used in pregnancy, it may be harmful to the fetus without causing malformations.
-Appears in breast milk.
+- If used in pregnancy, rifampicin may be harmful to the fetus without causing malformations.
+It appears in breast milk.

-- Baseline blood tests should be done in adults, including a blood count, renal and liver function tests.
+- Baseline blood tests should be done in adults, including a blood count, renal function tests, and liver function tests.
 If there are significant abnormalities, these should be repeated during treatment.
-Caution should be taken when there is pre-existing liver disease or liver function abnormalities.
+Caution should be taken when there is a pre-existing liver disease or liver function abnormalities.